Forming Relationships — Building One’s Own Tool as a Holistic Practice

 Forging the knife is an engagement with hardness, resistance, and irreversibility.
 Steel remembers heat and force.
 It demands attention and decisiveness.
 In this sense, forging is an education in commitment: once a cut is made, it cannot be undone.

-From cutting to containing — the spoon as companion tool
+From cutting to containing — the spoon as a companion tool

 Here, forming becomes explicit: the bowl balances volume and thickness; the handle follows the hand while maintaining grain continuity.
 The spoon teaches continuity rather than separation, flow rather than incision.